gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 Initiator when the Responder has confirmed reception of DTLS chunk protected DTLS messages.
 This message triggers requiring protection at the Initiator when it has been received.
+Once received from the Initiator, the Protection Valid Message is relayed back to the Responder.
+At reception of the message the Responder will be enabled at sending Traffic.

 The message SHALL be sent protected.